-Battery Charge Current Limit Disabled % 2
+Battery Charge Current Limit ✓ Disabled % 2 🗸

 Example:

-Battery Charge Current Limit ~ 20 % 2 ~
+Battery Charge Current Limit ✓ 20 % 2 🗸

 Site Settings:

-andreas and another than (1) TO NAME OF THE PARTY.

-Battery Charge Current Limit ~ % 2 ~
+Battery Charge Current Limit × % 2 🗸

-Done 🗌
+Done

 For telecom settings, this limit is often set to 10% (or 0.1C10, i.e., a 10A current limit for a 100Ahr battery).
 This is more typical of a design parameter than the need for the setting to be at this level but a setting higher than this level should be considered to enable the fastest recharge possible without exceeding the battery manufacturer's maximum value.